Superis/spotGEO/README.md

 THE PROBLEM

-The competition’s topic concerns the correct detection and localization of Geo orbit objects that exist in sky images taken from different telescopes.
+The competitionâ€™s topic concerns the correct detection and localization of Geo orbit objects that exist in sky images taken from different telescopes.

 Full desc here: https://kelvins.esa.int/spot-the-geo-satellites/problem/